ResearchObject/ro-crate/docs/pages/community/community.md

 We have an informal Slack chat channel [#ro-crate on seek4science.slack.com](https://seek4science.slack.com/archives/C01LQQAAAS1) ([join](https://join.slack.com/t/seek4science/shared_invite/zt-csqh94qb-kf~kFbZxuHl1Hpxhbc8avw)).

+## Contact us

+For general technical questions, please feel free to use the Slack chat or contribute a [GitHub discussion](https://github.com/ResearchObject/ro-crate/discussions).
+The members of the RO-Crate community will collaboratively try to assist.

+If you have a technical request that you are not comfortable posting in a public forum like Slack or GitHub (e.g. use in commercial software), you may email `ro-crate()researchobject.org` -- note that this list goes to a couple of volunteers and we cannot provide any support guarantees.

+For organisational or confidential requests, e.g. letter of support for a funding proposal, email `contact()researchobject.org` which goes to the Steering Committee.

+_Remember to replace `()` with `@` in the above email addresses_

 ## Code of Conduct

 Contributors to the RO-Crate community are expected to comply with our [Code of Conduct](https://github.com/ResearchObject/ro-crate/blob/master/CODE_OF_CONDUCT.md) to ensure an open and inclusive environment.
+You may email `conduct()researchobject.org` to report any Code of Conduct concerns.

 ## Contributing